 The management of congenital heart disease has improved so much over the years that many affected children are now adults.
-Congenital Heart Disease in Adults is covered in a separate article.
+See the separate Congenital Heart Disease in Adults article.

 - Aortic stenosis.